 How To Find a Master Copywriter?

 The best way to find a master copywriter is to see them as your mentor.
 Someone you can really learn from.
 I personally am where I am today because of my mentors.
-And Alan, he was my first mentor and also the master copywriter that I shadowed.
+And Alan…he was my first mentor and also the master copywriter that I shadowed.

 I found Alan because his sales letters fascinated me.
 I collected them for months and studied them carefully to learn.
 And, by chance, I met him later.
 That’s why I believe you don’t have to find a mentor.
 Rather, the mentor finds you.
 When the student is ready, the teacher will appear.

 But, if you want to be proactive about finding a mentor, there are a few guidelines.
 Never expect that they are entitled to help you.
 Many people think that if someone is successful. they will automatically help you.
 But really, no one is obligated to help you.

 Instead, find out how you can add value to them.
 Give first, before you ask anything in return.
 If they are already successful, you have to understand they don’t really need you.
 So think about why they should invest their time and effort into you.
 How can you be of value to them?
 Can you offer something they need?

 Avoid Beginner’s Mistakes

+Well – you specialize.
 Ideally, you write for a sector you are actually interested in.
 This way you can develop the experience that is specific to your niche.
 You’ll get a deep understanding of your target market.
 You can dive into all different aspects of that sector, different actors, conversations, debates, even the language they use…All of that will be very valuable later.
 Being very specific also allows you to charge more money for your service.

-What you want to do instead, is to make it easy for your clients to say yes.
+What you want to do instead is to make it easy for your clients to say yes.
 Add value upfront.
-For example, look at their current campaigns and give advice on how to make it better.
+For example, look at their current campaigns and give advice on how to make them better.
 This way you show the client that you know what you’re talking about and what you can do.
 Again, you are here to generate revenue for your clients.
 Make sure they understand that.

 Master Short-Form Copy First

-So, in the beginning, you might want to master writing emails or facebook ads.
+So, in the beginning, you might want to master writing emails or Facebook ads.
 Maybe even landing pages.
-That is already very valuable for your clients.
+That’s already very valuable for your clients.
 A well-written facebook ad can already generate massive sales.
 And a good email is priceless.

 While you earn and learn, your projects will gradually become bigger, as you become better.
-Set your ego aside and find out what people are willing to pay for your services.
+Set your ego aside, and find out what people are willing to pay for your services.
 Your master copywriter – your mentor – will see your growth and will know when you’re ready to take on bigger projects.
 Ideally, they’re helping you to grow too.

 That’s how you make $5,000 a month, even if you are a copywriting beginner.